Table Of Contents

 - ISED’s methodology is informed by subject matter experts from the Organisation for Economic Co-Operation and Development (OECD) and Statistics Canada.

-- Foundation data is based on ITB credits and commitments of ITB obligations active in 2022, over the 2017–2033 15-year period, as specified on each slide.
+- Foundation data is based on ITB credits and commitments of ITB obligations active in 2024, over the 2019–2035 period, as specified on each slide.

-- Annual average economic impact analysis is based on ITB transactions credited over the 2017–2021 period, with adjustments reflecting the ITB Policy’s credit multipliers and intangible business activities.
+- Annual average economic impact analysis is based on ITB transactions credited over the 2019–2023 period, with adjustments reflecting the ITB Policy’s credit multipliers and intangible industrial activities.
+This five-year period reflects the timeframe required to better capture industrial activity under the ITB Policy, notably Banking Transactions that are mostly credited prior to contract award.

-- ISED’s model measures Canada’s economic structure through Statistics Canada’s latest (2019) Input-Output (I/O) economic impact multipliers.
+- ISED’s model measures Canada’s economic structure through Statistics Canada’s 2021 Input-Output (I/O) economic impact multipliers.

 - I/O multipliers have been adjusted to reflect the ITB Canadian content requirement (only Canadian Content Value is counted under ITB).